SUNDAY, NOVEMBER 17, 2013

 What is The Color Run™?

-How does it work?
+How does The Color Run work?

-The Color Run™ event has TWO SIMPLE rules: 1) white shirts (any mostly white T will work) mandatory at the start line; 2) color plastered EVERYTHING at the finish!
-Runner/walkers begin the 5K at the start line like a brand new pristine coloring book.
-By the end, they look like they fell into a Willy Wonka … tie dyed … vat of colored goodness.
+The four different ‘color zones’ in the run/walk include a slew of volunteers who throw colored cornstarch onto the runners as they go by.
+It’s an absolute blast and an amazing opportunity to involve our Cool Kid families, Teen Club and Super Sibs!
+For runners, The Color Run™ has TWO SIMPLE rules: 1) white shirts are mandatory at the start line – provided with registration fee; and 2) everyone and everything is color-plastered at the finish line!
+Runners and walkers begin the 5K at the start line like a brand new pristine coloring book.
+By the end, they look like they fell into a Willy Wonka tie-dyed vat of colored goodness.
 We are the creators of an all new paint race phenomenon!

-What is the Color?
+What is the color made of?